Renault Scenic E-Tech Review

 That's impressive range, especially given that the big battery Scenic E-Tech Long Range starts at under £41,000, which is great value for such a long range.
 Only the Kia EV3 will do the same range for usefully less, and while it’s a smaller car it’s still surprisingly roomy, so do check that out if your priority is long range at a great price.

-We spent a few months living with the Scenic Long Range, and saw 3.4 miles per kWh in fairly mild temperatures and mostly faster driving, which is good for a real world range of 295 miles.
-Not bad, especially given that most of our journeys were on motorways, so you’ll see it go a bit further if you spend a lot of time on slower roads.
+We spent a few months living with the Scenic Long Range, and saw 3.4 miles per kWh in warmer temperatures and on a mixture of roads - which is good for a real world range of 295 miles.
+Not bad, especially given that many of our journeys were on faster roads, although still a way off the claimed range figures.
+You’ll see it go a bit further if you spend a lot of time on slower roads or driving around town but it isn't the most efficient model in its class.

 Battery